RenderbitTechnologies/Hackathon-Problem-Statements/Urban Transport.md

 ## Deliverables

 For the demonstration of the system, you may use pre-filled data.
 We would like to see the codebase route matching algorithm you are using.
+We would also like to see your database schema.
 You can use any language or framework to create this system.

 ## Bonus credits

-* Make a mobile app for both vehicle owner & commuter
+* Make a web interface for both vehicle owner & commuter
+* Implement a hybrid mobile app (Android/iOS)
-* Make an admin interface where we can see all vehicle owners, commuters, trips, trip requests (past & upcoming) etc.
+* Make an admin web interface where we can see all vehicle owners, commuters, trips, trip requests (past & upcoming) etc.
 * Implement billing logic for each trip:
   * Vehicle owner mentions cost per kilometer and cost per minute for each vehicle
   * Trip data is collected from start & end time and distance computation
   * Payment is collected at end of trip

+&copy; 2018 Renderbit Technologies LLP.
+All rights reserved.